ChenxiSSS/OCf2f/Time Table | Season 2.md

 | Jun 22  | 20:30-22:00 | online | Bingxue   | TBD                     |  -       |  -       |
 | Jun 29  | 20:30-22:00 | online | Silin     | TBD                     |  -       |  -       |

 This is a new session.
-We have 2 pre-sessions before the S2 Round 1 starts on Mar 9th.
-Jiaxi is the Manager of Sesssion 2.
+We have 2 pre-sessions before the The Session Ω Round 1.
+Jiaxi & Bingxue are the Manager & Co-manager of Session Ω.

 Pre-sessions:
 * Feb 23rd hosted by Chenxi S